Richard Serra: Gallery works

-Serra has had numerous exhibitions in gallery and museum settings.
+Serra's work has enjoyed numerous exhibitions in gallery and museum settings.
 His site-specific gallery installations are sometimes used to test ideas.
-Serra's first US solo exhibition was at the Leo Castelli Warehouse, New York in 1969.
+Serra's first U.S. solo exhibition was at the Leo Castelli Warehouse, New York City in 1969.
 There he exhibited ten lead Prop Pieces, a Scatter Piece: Cutting Device: Base Plate Measure (1969), and a Splash Piece: Splashing with Four Molds (To Eva Hesse) (1969).

-Following his process-based works of the late 1960s and early 1970s, Serra began to solely use rolled or forged steel in his sculpture.
+After his process-based works of the late 1960s and early 1970s, Serra began to solely use rolled or forged steel in his sculpture.
 Berlin Block (for Charlie Chaplin) (1977) was Serra's first forged sculpture.
 Made for the plaza outside the Neue Nationalgalerie in Berlin, designed by Ludwig Mies van der Rohe, the sculpture weighs 70 tons.
-Other forged sculptures include Elevation for Mies (1985-88) at Museum Haus Esters, Krefeld, Germany; Philibert et Marguerite (1985), in the Musee de Brou, Bourg-en-Bresse, France; Weight and Measure (1992), a temporary site-specific installation at the Tate Gallery, London; Santa Fe Depot (2004), in the Museum of Contemporary Art San Diego; and Equal (2015) in the Museum of Modern Art, New York.
+His other forged sculptures include Elevation for Mies (1985–88) at Museum Haus Esters, Krefeld, Germany; Philibert et Marguerite (1985), in the Musee de Brou, Bourg-en-Bresse, France; Weight and Measure (1992), a temporary site-specific installation at the Tate Gallery, London; Santa Fe Depot (2004), in the Museum of Contemporary Art San Diego; and Equal (2015) in the Museum of Modern Art, New York.

-Serra's most known series of sculpture using rolled steel plates are the Torqued Ellipses.
+Serra's most known series of sculptures using rolled steel plates are the Torqued Ellipses.
 In 1991 Serra visited Borromini's Church of San Carlo alle Quattro Fontane in Rome and mistook the ovals of the dome and the floor to be offset from one another.
 He thought to make a sculpture in this torqued form.
 Serra constructed models of this perceived form in his studio by cutting two ellipse-shaped pieces of wood and nailing a dowel between them.
 He then turned the ellipses so they were at a right angle to one another and wrapped a sheet of lead around the form.
 After making a template from the models Serra worked with an engineer to fabricate the sculptures.
 In total there are seven Torqued Ellipses and four Double Torqued Ellipses (an ellipse inside of an ellipse) dated between 1996 and 2004.
-Each sculpture has a different degree or torque and measures up to 13 feet high.
+Each sculpture has a different degree or torque and measures up to 13 feet (3.9 m) high.
 The sculptures all have an opening so that they can be walked through and around.
 Three Torqued Ellipses are on permanent view at Dia Beacon, New York.